mthwndrsn/planningpoker/README.md

 This project is open-source and available under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-This project was inspired by Agile methodology and is intended to help teams easily conduct planning poker sessions.

 ---

 Feel free to customize this `README.md` to better fit your project and needs.